 Through these associations, Rutgers has attempted to develop innovative concepts for teaching science and forge strong partnerships with K-12 educators.
 These programs and partnerships have facilitated the integration of research into high-quality professional development programs and educational materials.

-- Dr. Carrie Ferraro, Project Coordinator, Institute of Marine & Coastal Sciences
+- Dr. Carrie Ferraro, Program Coordinator, Institute of Marine & Coastal Sciences

 - Janice McDonnell, Assistant Professor, Department of 4-H Youth Development

 - Dr. Ravit Golan Duncan, Assistant Professor, Graduate School of Education

 - Sage Lichtenwalner, Research Programmer, Institute of Marine & Coastal Sciences